 Constipation isn’t always easy to fix or nail down a cause.
 In some cases, your chronic constipation may signal that there is something more serious going on.
 For example, you may be experiencing a blockage in the rectum or colon.
 If constipation is associated with blood, weight loss, abdominal pain, nausea or vomiting or if doesn’t get better with laxatives or anyone 50 or older with new onset constipation who is not up to date with the colon cancer screening should see their doctor as soon as possible.

 Constipation is never fun.
 If constipation is becoming a regular occurrence or is causing you discomfort, make an appointment with the specialists at Digestive Healthcare Center.
-Our experts will diagnose the cause behind your constipation and come up with a treatment plan to get you feeling your best.
+Our gastroenterology doctors and nurses will diagnose the cause behind your constipation and come up with a treatment plan to get you feeling your best.

 At Digestive Healthcare Center, we want each patient at our three offices in New Jersey to feel confident about their digestive health.
 We encourage you to contact us today to make an appointment with one of our expert gastroenterologists – don’t wait to start putting your digestive health first!